skywickenden/checkit-money/README.md

       console.log(err.toJSON());
     });

 By default a number with an optional 2 decimal palces is accepted.
-Strigns and numbers are valid:
+Strings and numbers are valid:

     34
     4.56